lingw2019s/100-days-of-code/log.md

 ### Day 3: May 3, Sunday

 **Today's Progress**:
+Still working on Roll Dice app:
 1. Use javascript instead of HTML to add elements (such as text node, images, input box, and buttons) to the browser.
-2. Add onclick attribute for buttons
+2. Add onClick attribute to the button
-3. Take the value from input box as parameter in Function.
+3. Take the value from the input box and pass it into a function.

+### Day 3: May 4, Monday
+**Today's Progress**:
+1. Learn onClick attribute of a HTML element,
+2. relationship among event, event listener, and event handler.
+3. when to use onClick and when to use addEventListener(click, function)

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)